rickhelmus/patRoon/README.md

 * `data.table` is used internally as a generally much more efficient alternative to `data.frame`.
 * The [processx] R package is used to execute command line processes in parallel to reduce computation times.
 * Results from workflow steps are cached within a [SQLite] database to avoid repeated computations.
-* The [RDCOMClient] is used to provide several functionalities from DataAnalysis (Bruker).
+* The [RDCOMClient] is used to provide functionality from DataAnalysis (Bruker).
-* Depending on which software algorithms, the following MS data formats are supported: `mzXML`, `mzML` and `.d` (Bruker).
+* Supports all major instrument vendor input formats (through usage of [ProteoWizard] and [DataAnalysis]).
 * The [Shiny] R package was used to implement several GUI tools.
 * S4 classes and generics are used to implement a consistent interface to the many different supported software algorithms for each workflow step.
+* Continuous integration is used for automated unit testing, automatically updating the [Website][ghweb] and documentation and maintaining a [miniCRAN] [repository][patRoonDeps] and [Docker image][DockerImg] to simplify installation (see [the handbook][handbook-inst] for more details).

 ## Installation

-`patRoon` itself can be installed as any other R package, however, since it is dependent on several other software tools some extra steps are required for the installation.
+`patRoon` itself can be installed as any other R package, however, depending on which algorithms you want to use in your workflow, some extra steps may be required to install all the necessary tools.
 Please see the [installation section in the handbook][handbook-inst] for more information.

 ## Getting started